minicstudio/lunar-hosted-payment/README.md

 $payment = HostedPaymentGateway::createPayment(\Lunar\Models\Cart $cart, $payload = []);
 ```

 This method will create a payment session and return the created payment session.
-You can then redirect the user to the provicer's payment page:
+You can then redirect the user to the provider's payment page:

 ```php
 return redirect($payment['url']);
 ```

-**Note:** The user will be redirected to the provicer's payment page for completing the transaction.
+**Note:** The user will be redirected to the provider's payment page for completing the transaction.

 ### Authorize a Payment (create order)